-- Chinese Lunar New Year Parade: Chinatown’s streets serve as hosts to the annual festivities.
-Home to the largest population of Chinese people outside of China, Manhattan’s Chinatown is the best place to be on the lunar new year.
+- Chinese Lunar New Year Parade: Home to the largest population of Chinese people outside of China, Manhattan’s Chinatown is the best place to be on the lunar new year.
 Dates & info here.

-- Restaurant Week: Foodies rejoice!
-Restaurants week is the best time to visit New York City for those of us whose mood is dictated by food.
-Restaurants all across the city offer two and three course meals at a discounted rate giving folks the opportunity to try a little bit of everything.
+- Restaurant Week: Restaurants Week is the best time to visit New York City for those of us whose mood is dictated by food.
+Restaurants all across the city offer two and three course meals at a discounted rate.
+Therefore, there’s ample opportunity to try a little bit of everything.
 Dates and info here.

 - NYC Must See Week: Top attractions in the city offer a 2-for-1 sale on entry tickets.
 Previous years have seen observation decks, museums and tours.
 More info here.

 - Asia Week: For a little more than a week galleries and museums spotlight Asian art and culture.
-There’s artwork both on display and for sale at places like auction houses and museums.
+There’s artwork on display and for sale at auction houses and museums.
 More info here.

-- St. Patrick’s Day Parade: The St. Patrick’s Day Parade goes all the way back to 1762, meaning it’s a tradition older than America itself.
-The parade goes down 5th Avenue every March 17th.
+- St. Patrick’s Day Parade: The St. Patrick’s Day Parade dates all the way back to 1762, it’s a tradition older than America itself.
+The parade goes down 5th Avenue every March.
 Read more info.

-- Macy’s Flower Show: Macy’s Herald Square is the biggest department store in America, and every spring it’s filled to the brim with beautiful, vibrant flower displays.
+- Macy’s Flower Show: Macy’s Herald Square is the biggest department store in America.
+Every spring it’s filled to the brim with beautiful, vibrant flower displays.
 The event usually lasts two weeks, beginning mid-March.
 Information and dates here.

 - Baseball Season Opener: Even if you’re not a huge baseball fan, getting out to at least one ball game should be on your radar.
-Home to both the Yankees and the Mets there’s plenty of games to choose from!
+NYC is home to both the Yankees and the Mets so there’s plenty of games to choose from!

 - Easter Bonnet Festival: Every Easter New York City hosts a parade and bonnet festival.
 Less of an organized march and more of a fashion get-together, the bonnet festival traces its roots back more than 140 years!
-The runway is Fifth Avenue, with the hot-spot being the area around St. Patrick’s Cathedral.
+The runway is Fifth Avenue, in the area around St. Patrick’s Cathedral.